martavp/pypsa-in-prime/README.md

 ## Getting on to the cluster

 #### 1. Get access to Prime
 To use the [PRIME cluster](https://mpe.au.dk/en/research/facilities/prime/), first you need to get a user.
-Write an email to Søren Madsen with sma@mpe.au.dk
+Write an email to Søren Madsen at sma@mpe.au.dk

 #### 2. Connect with ssh
  You can connect to the cluster through the terminal, e.g.